 If you have a roof rack system that you use or recommend, we’d love to hear from you!
 Leave a comment below or share your experience on our forums!

 Roof rack still works like a charm!
 I’ve used it for car top carrier and kayaks.
 No issues to report.
-Haven’t seen any damage to roof, gutters or rack system.
+Haven’t seen any damage to roof, gutters, or rack system.
 Just be sure not to pinch the rubber gasket around your windows when you install your feet!
+Not the most affordable solution but easy to set up, carries my kayak, roof top and other loads and comes off quick.

 I’m a 40 something father of two girls who loves the mountains, still plays in the sand and enjoys being in the great outdoors.
 The mountains are always calling my name.